DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Use SCPs with AWS Organizations to establish access controls so that all IAM principals (users and roles) adhere to them.
 With SCPs, you can specify *Conditions*, *Resources*, and *NotAction* to deny access across accounts in your organization or organizational unit.
 For example, you can use SCPs to restrict access to specific AWS Regions, or prevent deleting common resources, such as an IAM role used for your central administrators.
 SCPs do not affect the root credentials, either console or API.
 - An AWS Organizations SCP can be used for setting permission boundaries (Max Permissions) for the member accounts.)
 [Permission Boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) A permissions boundary is an advanced feature for using a managed policy to set the maximum permissions that an identity-based policy can grant to an IAM entity.
 An entity's permissions boundary allows it to perform only the actions that are allowed by both its identity-based policies and its permissions boundaries.
 (Added 11/13/2020)

-# 6. Web Identity Federation (Added 9/28/2020)
+# 6. Web Identity Federation (Updated 12/6/2020)
 - Provide access based on a third party web based auth provider.
 An auth code comes to AWS, and it is traded for a temp access code.
+Allows you to use AWS w/ external IdP.
-- Offing: Cognito is the service.
+- Offing: Cognito is the AWS IdP service.
 - Sign up/Sign In.
 - Access for Guests to an IAM role.
 - Synch's user data on multiple devices.